 Critical Points Calculator - Find Where f'(x)=0

-During my computer science studies at University of Zagreb, I spent countless hours analyzing function behavior for algorithm optimization.
-The breakthrough moment came when I realized that understanding where f'(x) equals zero wasn't just academic - it was the key to solving real computational problems.
+During my computer science studies at the University of Zagreb, a well‑designed Critical Points Calculator became indispensable for analyzing function behavior in algorithm optimization.
+The breakthrough moment came when I realized that understanding where f'(x) equals zero wasn't just academic — it was the key to solving real computational problems.
 Every machine learning algorithm, every graphics rendering process, every optimization calculator routine depends on finding these precise mathematical points.

 This mathematical utility represents years of algorithmic refinement.
 It's designed for those who need precise, reliable analysis of function behavior.
 Whether you're developing software, solving physics problems, or diving deep into calculus, this computation tool delivers the mathematical rigor that serious work demands.